Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Locally finite decomposition spaces

 \section{Locally finite decomposition spaces}

-In order to be able to take cardinality of the $\Grpd$-coalgebra obtained from a decomposition space $X$ to get a coalgebra at the numerical level (vector spaces), we need to impose certain finiteness conditions.
-Firstly, just for the coalgebra structure to have a cardinality, we need $X$ to be {\em locally finite} (\ref{finitary}) but it is not necessary that $X$ be complete.
-Secondly, in order for \M inversion to descend, what we need in addition is precisely the filtration condition (which in turn assumes completeness).
+In order to be able to take homotopy cardinality of the $\Grpd$-coalgebra obtained from a decomposition space $X$ to get a coalgebra at the numerical level (vector spaces), we need to impose certain finiteness conditions on $X$.
+Firstly, just for the coalgebra structure to have a homotopy cardinality, we need $X$ to be {\em locally finite} (\ref{finitary}) but it is not necessary that $X$ be complete.
+Secondly, in order for \M inversion to admit a homotopy cardinality, what we need in addition is precisely the filtration condition (which in turn assumes completeness).
 We shall define a {\em \M decomposition space} to be a locally finite \FILT decomposition space (\ref{M}).

 We begin with a few reminders on finiteness of $\infty$-groupoids.